hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_marketplace_gallery_image.html.markdown

 * `location` - (Required) The Azure Region where the Azure Stack HCI Marketplace Gallery Image should exist.
 Changing this forces a new Azure Stack HCI Marketplace Gallery Image to be created.

-* `custom_location_id` - (Required) The ID of Custom Location where the Azure Stack HCI Marketplace Gallery Image should exist.
+* `custom_location_id` - (Required) The ID of the Custom Location where the Azure Stack HCI Marketplace Gallery Image should exist.
 Changing this forces a new resource to be created.

 * `hyperv_generation` - (Required) The hypervisor generation of the Azure Stack HCI Marketplace Gallery Image.
 Possible values are `V1` and `V2`.
 Changing this forces a new Azure Stack HCI Marketplace Gallery Image to be created.

-* `identifier` - (Required) One or more `identifier` blocks as defined below.
+* `identifier` - (Required) An `identifier` block as defined below.
 Changing this forces a new Azure Stack HCI Marketplace Gallery Image to be created.

 * `os_type` - (Required) The Operating System type of the Azure Stack HCI Marketplace Gallery Image.
 Possible values are `Windows` and `Linux`.
 Changing this forces a new Azure Stack HCI Marketplace Gallery Image to be created.